gabutakut/.github/profile/README.md

 ## 🤝 Contributing

 We love community contributions!
 Whether you are a Vala developer, a Python backend enthusiast, a UI/UX designer, or someone looking to report bugs, your help is highly appreciated.

-### How to Get Started:
-1. Fork the repository you want to contribute to.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Write your code (please ensure clean code and proper GObject memory management).
-4. Open a *Pull Request

 ---

 ## 🛡️ License